ay-tony/MathFrameworks/RealAnalysis/main.typ

 == Uniform Integrability: The Vitali Convergence Theorem

 #lem[
-  Let $E$ ne a set of finity measure and $delta > 0$.
+  Let $E$ be a set of finity measure and $delta > 0$.
 Then $E$ is the disjoint union of a finite collection of sets, each of which has measure less then $delta$.
 ]

 #prop[